osartun/Backbone.Undo.js/README.md

 Please note that removing an UndoType on a per instance level just causes a fallback to the global UndoTypes and won't take away the support for this type.
 You have to overwrite the type with an UndoType of empty functions to accomplish that.

+Using the UndoTypes-API is especially useful if you have several undo managers.

+	var undoA = new Backbone.UndoManager,
+	undoB = new Backbone.UndoManager,
+	undoC = new Backbone.UndoManager;

+	undoA.addUndoType(…); // behavior A
+	undoB.addUndoType(…); // behavior B
+	undoC.addUndoType(…); // behavior C

+However, several undo managers cause the problem that you don't know on which undo manager you should call `undo()` and `redo()`.
+That's what the `merge()` function is for: It merges several undo managers by making them write on a single stack.

+	var mainUndo = new Backbone.UndoManager;

+	mainUndo.merge(undoA, undoB, undoC)

+Now, you just need to call `undo()` and `redo()` on the main undo manager.

 ## License (MIT License)

 Copyright (c) 2013 Oliver Sartun